badsectorlabs/ludus/docs/docs/roles.md

     //highlight-next-line
       - geerlingguy.docker  # Arbitrary role name, as it appears in `ludus ansible roles list`
     role_vars:              # This key contains `key: value` pairs of variables that are passed to ALL user-defined roles.
       docker_edition: ce    # Arbitrary variables for user-defined roles.
-Do *not* use hypens to prefix these variables, the role_vars key *must* be a dictionary!
+Do *not* use hyphens to prefix these variables, the role_vars key *must* be a dictionary!
       docker_users:         # You can use lists or dicts here
         - localuser
 ```